 We help students when they experience difficulties or changes to their behaviour presentation.
-We work with the student and their staff team to identify the causes of distress and develop strategies that will support the student effectively, so that they feel able to safely engage in the learning programme.
+We work with the student and their staff team to identify the causes of distress and develop strategies that will support the student effectively so that they can safely engage in the learning programme.

 Our therapies team also analyse data collected across the College to identify trends and patterns that highlight areas that require support.
 This helps us be pro-active in helping students regulate emotions and communicate needs before their distress escalates.

 - Development of independence

 - Specific behaviour strategies

 We support mental health and wellbeing by offering interventions, support, advice and information to students and their families.
 We create an environment where students feel able to openly discuss their mental health concerns and get access to the right support.